AlluSu/image-similarity-detection/README.md

 - Make sure you have Python with *pip* installed
 - Clone the repository
 - Run `pip install requirements.txt`
 - Go to folder */code*
-- > usage: similarities.py [-h] --inputpath INPUTPATH [--outputpath OUTPUTPATH] [--method METHOD] [--cutoff CUTOFF] [--amount AMOUNT]
+- Usage: similarities.py [-h] --inputpath INPUTPATH [--outputpath OUTPUTPATH] [--method METHOD] [--cutoff CUTOFF] [--amount AMOUNT]

-Analyze images how similar they are, and write the results to a .csv file
+> Analyze images how similar they are, and write the results to a .csv file

-options:
+> options:
-  -h, --help            show this help message and exit --inputpath INPUTPATH
+>  -h, --help            show this help message and exit
+>  --inputpath INPUTPATH
-                        Relative path to the folder of the images --outputpath OUTPUTPATH
+>                        Relative path to the folder of the images
+>  --outputpath OUTPUTPATH
-                        Relative path to where the results will be stored --method METHOD       Use GPU or CPU for computing --cutoff CUTOFF       How similar images will be stored --amount AMOUNT       How many similar images will be stored
+>                        Relative path to where the results will be stored
+>  --method METHOD       Use GPU or CPU for computing
+>  --cutoff CUTOFF       How similar images will be stored
+>  --amount AMOUNT       How many similar images will be stored

+For example:
-For example: `python3 similarities.py --inputpath="../test-images/math-small" --outputpath="data/results" --method="cpu" --cutoff=0.93 --amount=5`
+`python3 similarities.py --inputpath="../test-images/math-small" --outputpath="data/results" --method="cpu" --cutoff=0.93 --amount=5`

 ### The jupyter notebook version